 What have been some of the organisational initiatives implemented by you to keep the Blue Bells schools contemporary?

-With a continuous focus on learning and development, the Group has made a conscious effort to invest heavily in research that covers curriculum development, health and wellness, and information technology.
+With a continuous focus on learning and development, the Blue Bells Group of Schools Gurugram has made a conscious effort to invest heavily in research that covers curriculum development, health and wellness, and information technology.
 The centres of excellence covering these core areas support all three schools through customised age-appropriate programmes and processes.

 We deeply believe in the role of sports and co-curricular activities in developing multiple talents in a child.
 For this, we have invested in specialised coaches and state-of-the-art sports infrastructure, which encourages children to understand their interests and pursue them.